The strengths of the Data Vortex® IP portfolio have been proven in validation hardware.

 A: Yes, software can be written to take advantage of both the Data Vortex network & legacy MPI over Infiniband

-Q: What is the default compiler?
+Q: What was the default compiler?

 A: gcc 4.8.5